Created on 11-20-2022 10:27 PM Edited on 04-29-2024 08:50 AM By Stephen_G

 At this point, run the CPU profiler, commands below:

-At this point, rely on the interface widget/stats to see if any particular interface is receiving too much traffic.
-Try running an open sniffer to try to find the traffic type that is causing it (let's say a lot of ARP packets coming, it could be a layer2 loop inside the user network).
+Try running an open sniffer to to find the interface and traffic type that is causing the load (for example if a lot of ARP packets coming, it could be a layer2 loop inside the user network):

 If nothing works, then try disabling one interface at a time to see which one brought down the CPU usage, most likely that interface was receiving high traffic.